rgambord/c99-doc/doc/sections/6/8/6/1/index.rst

 .. _9899_6.8.6.1p1:

+.. container:: snum

+   :ref:`1 <9899_6.8.6.1p1>`

-:ref:`1 <9899_6.8.6.1p1>` The identifier in a goto statement shall name a label located somewhere in the enclosing function.
+The identifier in a goto statement shall name a label located somewhere in the enclosing function.
 A goto statement shall not jump from outside the scope of an identifier having a variably modified type to inside the scope of that identifier.

 .. rubric:: Semantics

 .. _9899_6.8.6.1p2:

+.. container:: snum

+   :ref:`2 <9899_6.8.6.1p2>`

-:ref:`2 <9899_6.8.6.1p2>` A goto statement causes an unconditional jump to the statement prefixed by the named label in the enclosing function.
+A goto statement causes an unconditional jump to the statement prefixed by the named label in the enclosing function.

 .. _9899_6.8.6.1p3:

+.. container:: snum

+   :ref:`3 <9899_6.8.6.1p3>`

-:ref:`3 <9899_6.8.6.1p3>` EXAMPLE 1 It is sometimes convenient to jump into the middle of a complicated set of statements.
+EXAMPLE 1 It is sometimes convenient to jump into the middle of a complicated set of statements.
 The following outline presents one possible approach to a problem based on these three assumptions:

 #.
 The general initialization code accesses objects only visible to the current function.